joeytwiddle/coffeescript-gotchas/README.md

   # k='c' v=30
 ```

 It's not too hard to remember.
-An item lives "in" a list.
+An item lives *in* a list.
 Keys are properties
-"of" objects.
+*of* objects.

 ## Accidentally returning a list comprehension

 If the last statement in your function is a loop, in many cases Coffeescript
 will believe that you wanted to return the result of that loop (even though the
 loop is not assigned to any variable).
-If actually you wanted to return
-nothing, and don't want to build an array of results for that loop, then put
-`return` or `undefined` on the last line.

     consumePies: (pies) ->
       for p in pies